ilyaveruk/ilyaveruk/README.md

 - Creating a web application using React.js, Angular ,NodeJS and Spring Boot.
 - Love programming in C/C++.
+- Creating smart contract on etherium blockchain using Solidity.

 ###  What I'm Learning

 - Learning computer embedded programming.
+- Cryptocurrency and blockchain deeper development.

 ###  Looking to Collaborate